abcrun/dabobo-cli/README.md

 #### Initial

 Run `cousin <project-directory> [options]` and then answer some questions to inital a  project as you want.
-You can also run `cousin --help` to see details.
+You can run `cousin --help` to see more.

 ![tip](http://blog.woritd.com/cousin-cli/init.gif)